coinbase/coinbase-ruby/README.md

 ### Buy or Sell bitcoin

-Buying and selling bitcoin requires you to [link and verify a bank account](https://coinbase.com/payment_methods) through the web app first.
+Buying and selling bitcoin requires you to [add a payment method](https://coinbase.com/buys) through the web app first.

 Then you can call `buy!` or `sell!` and pass a `quantity` of bitcoin you want to buy (as a float or integer).

-On a buy, we'll debit your bank account and the bitcoin will arrive in your Coinbase account four business days later (this is shown as the `payout_date` below).
-This is how long it takes for the bank transfer to complete and verify, although we're working on shortening this window.

-On a sell we'll credit your bank account in a similar way and it will arrive within two business days.

 ```ruby
 r = coinbase.buy!(1)